fullike/fullike.github.io/roadbuilder/lane/edit.md

 - Click **Lane** tab and **Edit** button to activate lane edit mode.

-- Left click any road or junction to display all included lanes.
+- **Left click** any road or junction to display all included lanes.
 ![](001.gif)

-- Left click any lane to select it, you can change lane type and start distance of the lane segment.
+- **Left click** any lane to select it, you can change lane type and start distance of the lane segment.
 ![](002.gif)

+{: .note }
+Use the **Home/End** key to quickly select adjacent lanes and the **Tab** key to quickly select the next lane segment, which can be useful when you select a collapsed lane.

-- Right click the selected lane to split it into segments at click point.
+- **Right click** the selected lane to split it into segments at click point.
 ![](003.gif)

-- Right click on either side of the selected lane to duplicate it.
+- **Right click** on either side of the selected lane to duplicate it.
 ![](004.gif)

-- Press delete key to delete the selected lane segment.
+- Press **Delete** key to delete the selected lane segment.
 ![](005.gif)